ramijellali/Customer-Segmentation/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📞 Contact
-For any inquiries, please reach out to me at [rami.jellali<àesprit.tn]
+For any inquiries, please reach out to me at [rami.jellali@esprit.tn]

 ---